-Widely considered one of the world’s best beaches, Seven Mile Beach combines an idyllic setting with top class amenities and activities for all ages and tastes.
-Whether you’d like to take a leisurely stroll along its 7-mile stretch of white sand, sink back into a deckchair while taking in the panoramic ocean views, or getting the adrenaline pumping with some jet ski or banana boat action, there’s something for everyone here.
+Once said to have been plagued by pirates, nowadays Seven Mile Beach more commonly features on lists of the world’s best beaches, thanks to its enticing combination of an idyllic setting and top-class amenities and activities for all ages and tastes.
+Whether you’d like to take a leisurely stroll along its seven-mile stretch of enticing white sand, sink back into a deckchair while soaking up the panoramic ocean views, or get the adrenaline pumping with some jet ski or banana boat action, there’s something for everyone here.

 Watch a music-filled marathon

-Jamaica has been the birthplace of some of the world’s finest sprinters, but the island is also renowned for attracting more sedate exponents of running.
+Jamaica has been the birthplace of some of the world’s finest sprinters, but the island is also renowned for attracting more sedate running exponents.
 Each year on the first weekend after the USA’s Thanksgiving in December, Negril plays host to the Reggae Marathon, which offers the chance for runners to test their stamina over 26 miles while enjoying the area’s beautiful coastline.
-A variety of DJs and live bands keep spirits up along the route while those who reach the finishing line are furnished with an ice cold can of Red Stripe, fresh coconut water, and a dip in the crystal blue waters off of Negril’s Seven Mile Beach.
+Live DJs and bands keep spirits up along the route, and those who reach the finishing line are rewarded with an ice cold can of Red Stripe, fresh coconut water, and a dip in the area’s crystal blue waters.

 Let the kids loose at an aquatic-themed adventure park

-Perched on one of Negril’s most dramatic rocky seaside cliffs, Rick’s Café is renowned for its live entertainment and buzzing atmosphere.
+Perched on the edge of the famously rocky and rugged Negril Cliffs, Rick’s Café attracts a steady stream of patrons with its live entertainment and buzzing atmosphere.
 Visitors have easy access to the sea via steps and stairs carved into the rock, but for true adrenaline junkies there’s also the option of launching yourself into the ocean via diving boards positioned at varying heights along the cliff edge.
-If you’re not so inclined, there’s always the option of looking on in admiration as others take the plunge.
+If you’re not so inclined, there’s always the option of looking on with a mix of fear and admiration as others take the plunge.